Ocean Mall

 Ocean Mall is a 393 ft skyscraper in the Clifton locality of Karachi, Pakistan.
 It was built between 2009 and 2014, and contains a shopping mall and office spaces.

 It was founded as an international hotel project for Sofitel, but was later abandoned due to the law and order situation in the city.
 Later, it was redesigned into a shopping mall and was named The Mall.

 Structural information

 Ocean Tower is a 393 ft skyscraper in Karachi.
 It contains 28 storeys above ground, and 5 below ground.
 The project has its own 5-megawatt powerhouse, as compared to the 2 MW- and 1.2 MW-capacity powerhouses of MCB Tower and the Arif Habib Building respectively, and it does not rely on K-Electric for power.
 The tower uses state-of-the-art technology for monitoring heat and smoke.
 It has nine passenger lifts and five cargo lifts.

-Surface area of the project is 850,000 sq.ft.
+The surface area of the project is 850,000 square feet.
 Construction cost is Rs.
 5 billion.
 The project architect is arcop Private Limited.